aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 However, there are still some drawbacks about using XMLHttpRequest.
 Because of the high degree of control the XHR offers, browsers place some restrictions on it.
 You cannot use XHR to request data from a different domain, and older versions of IE do not give you access to `readyState` 3, which prevents streaming.

-Then, when using XHR to request data, what is the best choice between GET and POST.
+Then, when using XHR to request data, what is the best choice between GET and POST?
 For requests that don't change the server state and only pull back data (this is called an **idempotent action (冪等動作)**), use GET, because GET requests are cached to improve performance.

 POST should be used to fetch data only when the length of the URL and the parameters are close to or exceed 2,048 characters, as the limitation of IE.

 ##### 1.1.2 **Dynamic script tag insertion**

-The most power of using this technique is allowing you to fetch data from a crossed domain.
+The power of using this technique is allowing you to fetch data from a crossed domain.
 Of course, it's just a hack.

 ```js
 var scriptElement = document.createElement('script');